SpinalHDL/VexRiscv/README.md

 )
 ```

-## CPU plugin example
+## Add a custom instruction to the CPU via the plugin system

-There is an example of an simple plugin which add an simple SIMD add :
+There is an example of an simple plugin which add an simple SIMD_ADD instruction :

 ```scala
 import spinal.core._